splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - :strong:`Read_only`
     - :strong:`Usage`

-  * - View MetricSets.
+  * - :strong:`View MetricSets`
     - Yes
     - Yes
     - Yes
     - No

-  * - Create, edit, and delete MetricSets.
+  * - :strong:`Create, edit, and delete MetricSets`
     - Yes
     - No
     - No
     - No

-  * - View Business Workflows.
+  * - :strong:`View Business Workflows`
     - Yes
     - Yes
     - Yes
     - No

-  * - Create, edit, and delete Business Workflows.
+  * - :strong:`Create, edit, and delete Business Workflows`
     - Yes
     - No
     - No
     - No

-  * - View extended trace retention settings.
+  * - :strong:`View extended trace retention settings`
     - Yes
     - Yes
     - Yes
     - No

-  * - Configure extended trace retention settings.
+  * - :strong:`Configure extended trace retention settings`
     - Yes
     - No
     - No
     - No

-  * - The APM traces resource in the APM API.
+  * - :strong:`The APM traces resource in the API`
     - Yes
     - Yes
     - Yes
     - No

-  * - The APM Service Topology resource in the APM API.
+  * - :strong:`The APM Service Topology resource in the API`
     - Yes
     - Yes
     - Yes
     - No

-  * - The GET method on the APM Visibility Filters resource in the APM API.
-See :ref:`sensitive-data-controls` for more information.
+  * - :strong:`The GET method on the APM Visibility Filters resource in the API.
+See :ref:`sensitive-data-controls` for more information.`
     - Yes
     - Yes
     - Yes
     - Yes

-  * - The PUT, POST, and DELETE methods for the APM Visibility Filters resource in the APM API.
-See :ref:`sensitive-data-controls` for more information.
+  * - :strong:`The PUT, POST, and DELETE methods for the APM Visibility Filters resource in the APM API.
+See :ref:`sensitive-data-controls` for more information.`
     - Yes
     - No
     - No